50+ Latin Root Words in English

 Look at the prefixes and suffixes attached to each word root, and see if you can guess the English meanings.
 I also included several negative forms.
 If no negative is given, you can make almost any other adjective negative with 'un-.'
 (For a detailed explanation and more examples, see Negative Prefix List.)

-The list begins with a demonstration of how prefixes can be added to a word root to change its meaning.
-I used the root 'mittere,' since it takes so many prefixes.
+The list begins with a demonstration of how prefixes can be added to a root word to change its meaning.
+I used the root 'mittere,' since it can have so many prefixes.

-If you already understand prefixes fairly well and would like to go straight to the 50+ word list, click here
+If you already understand prefixes and would like to go straight to the 50+ word list, click here

 Demonstration with